maxpenner/DECT-2020/README.md

 - lib/include/dect2020/utils: utility functions
 - lib/test/: various programs to test library

 The channel coding of DECT-2020 has similarities to LTE, which is why we utilize [srsRAN](https://github.com/srsRAN/srsRAN).
 Its functions for channel coding and decoding have been adapted accordingly.
+The modules of srsRAN were also used for the creation of the project with cmake.
+CMakeLists.txt has been adapted accordingly.

 ## Results
 ### Channel Coding